totekuh/rtsp-crawler-engine/README.md

 # 1.1 do an aggressive scan:
 ./masscan_to_rtsp.py --masscan 10.0.0.0/8 --aggressive --output masscan_results.txt

-# 1.2 probe the results
-torify ./rtsp_probe.py --batch-list masscan_results.txt --output probe_result.json

 <h2> 2.
 Get the cameras from the Shodan API and feed them into the crawler.
 You should be a member of Shodan to export their results.</h2>

-# 2.1 consume the shodan JSON export to extract and probe cameras:
+# 1.2 consume the shodan JSON export to extract and probe cameras:
 torify ./rtsp_probe.py --batch-json shodan-export.json --output probe_result.json

+# 2 probe the results
+torify ./rtsp_probe.py --batch-list masscan_results.txt --output probe_result.json

 # 3 stream retrieved cameras to the backend API: